 Research in the Division of Asthma Research

 The Division of Asthma Research is committed to improving the health of children with asthma.
 Our division uses basic, translational and clinical approaches of research to investigate how asthma and other allergic diseases develop in early childhood.
 Our team consists of a variety of specialists such as physicians, basic laboratory scientists, environmental health scientists, epidemiologists, clinical research coordinators, database specialist and a quantitative geneticist.
-Dr. Khurana Hershey has over 16 years’ experience in mentoring postdocs, residents, fellows, and junior faculty.
+Dr. Gurjit Khurana Hershey has over 20 years’ experience in mentoring postdocs, residents, fellows, and junior faculty.
 She has been a very successful mentor, teacher, and leader.
-In fact, many of her trainees now hold academic faculty appointments and are leaders in their fields.
-She has successfully trained five PhD students (including one MD/PhD), 13 MDs (including three MD/PhDs), nine PhD postdoctoral fellows, and numerous undergraduate and rotating students.
+Dr. Gurjit Khurana Hershey has trained over 80 trainees in her laboratory and 14 of her trainees now hold independent academic faculty positions.
+Collectively, her trainees have gone on to secure 39 external grants and publish over 500 manuscripts.
 The Division of Asthma Research is devoted to providing each individual within our division an outstanding educational and work experience.
-We are interested in recruiting self-driven individuals that have ambition to be successful and competitive at all levels.
+We are interested in recruiting self-driven individuals who want to join us and make a difference for children with Asthma.